lucas-noleto/WppSpeeder/README.md

 -You need to use it through chrome navigator.
 -May crash when whatsapp updates it.

-Still working on it, will be doing some upgrades later.
+Still working on it, i'll be doing some upgrades later.